Jaseci-Labs/jaseci/jaseci_ai_kit/support/guide-to-use-ai-kit.md

 # Guidance to work with Jaseci AI kit

-In this page, you will find all the basic commands needed to work with Jaseci AI kit.
+In this page, you will find all the basic commands needed to work with Jaseci AI kit and it's sub packages.

 ### Starting a Jaseci Shell session;
 ```